 Who else might benefit from VDI?

 Other businesses that can benefit include those that are growing rapidly, opening new locations, haven’t yet fully embraced the cloud or are still using client-server style applications that have not been re-written for the cloud.

 VDI is also a good fit for organizations that have internal developers or software solutions that are frequently updated.
 Making major updates and testing software compatibility is much easier with VDI because developers don’t have to test and validate the software on different hardware configurations.

 Still, it’s important to be aware that VDI requires best-in-class IT.
-Since all of your data is in a single data center that everyone connects to, that data center had better be awesome!
+Since all of your data is in a single data center that everyone connects to, that data center needs to be optimized and managed.
 You need tight security, high-performance storage, and powerful and redundant servers and networking.
 But you don’t have to buy it.
 Here are five examples of businesses that do well with Desktop as a Service (DaaS).

 Leapfrog works with clients to take the complexity out of IT while making it more secure.
 That’s why we like VDI.
 It provides a centralized, super-secure platform that’s operating system and device-agnostic, and it’s completely customizable.
 It’s easy for us to scale up or down for our clients, and adding more cloud services for them is a breeze.
 Plus, the traditional headaches associated with BYOD disappear — internal IT teams appreciate that.
 If you’re interested in finding out if VDI might be a good fit for your organization, please let us know.
 We’re glad to talk to you about it and answer any questions you may have.

 If you liked this post, don’t forget to subscribe to FrogTalk, our monthly newsletter.